Eagle bus: 1974–1996: Eagle International/Eagle Bus Manufacturing (United States of America)

-2000s: Silver Eagle Bus Manufacturing (USA)
+2000s: Silver Eagle Bus Manufacturing (United States of America)

 In the mid-2000s, Silver Eagle Bus Manufacturing Inc (SEBM) was established in Brownsville, Texas, to revive the Eagle coach.
 Using tooling and parts stocks from Mexico, SEBM offered the older Models 15 and 20 in 37-, 40- and 45-foot versions.

 There was also a new design, the 102-inch-wide Model 25 available in 40- and 45-foot versions.
 The Model 25 abandoned most Eagle styling traditions in favor of a boxy look intended to maximize interior volume for motorhome conversions.
 Only one Model 25, a 45-foot version, was ever made and sold.
 The Model 25 was never tested and certified as a passenger coach in accordance with the Federal Motor Vehicle Safety Standards in effect at the time.

 SEBM also produced one 37-foot Model 20, but it has never been learned if it was actually completed and sold.
 The company was undercapitalized from the start and went out of business after relocating to Gallatin, Tennessee, as it was unable to pay off its many creditors.